 Mixed Levels A well-rounded Yoga class incorporating flow forms and classical poses.
-An excellent class for continuing students, and appropriate for beginners in good physical condition who are ready to try a dynamic practice.
+An excellent class for continuing students, and appropriate for beginners in good physical condition who are ready to try a more dynamic practice.

 Yin Yoga Yin Yoga is yoga for the joints, bones, and connective tissue/fascia.
 Yin Yoga promotes healing and wholeness by increasing one’s natural range of movement, joint mobility and flexibility.
 Most postures target the spine and hips, are done while seated or lying down, and are held in stillness for two to five minutes.
 The goal is to gently stretch and rehabilitate connective tissue while improving the flow of prana or chi, the subtle life force essential to overall well-being.
 Great for beginners as well as continuing students.

 Sunday Community Class Every Sunday we offer a pay-by-donation class, with a different teacher and topic each time.
 This is a great way to check out our studio and teachers!
 See our News page for this month's schedule.